-This course is only available for Korean studies students who have obtained a propaedeutic diploma, successfully completed all courses of BA2, and completed one of the BA3 Topical Reading courses.
+This course is only available for Korean studies students who have succesfully completed one of the BA3 Topical Reading courses.

-Before the start of the seminar, students are expected to submit a thesis proposal including a research question and 300-word problem statement to their assigned supervisor, who in most cases doubles as seminar instructor.
+Before the start of the seminar, students are expected to submit a thesis proposal including a research question and 300-word problem statement to their assigned supervisor for the BA thesis, who in most cases doubles as seminar instructor.

-The aim of the thesis seminars is to guide students through the process of further refining their research question; collecting and analyzing literature, sources, data, and other materials that are necessary for answering the research question; identifying the proper disciplinary and theoretical framework and applying an appropriate research method, and designing a logical and persuasive thesis structure.
+The aim of the BA Thesis Seminar is to guide students through the process of further refining their research question; collecting and analyzing literature, sources, data, and other materials that are necessary for answering the research question; identifying the proper disciplinary and theoretical framework and applying an appropriate research method, and designing a logical and persuasive thesis structure.

 Attendance is mandatory; no thesis can be submitted that has not been written in the context of a thesis seminar.
 Time management is of the essence for the timely completion of a thesis.